 PLAN FOR ORGANIZATION AND EXTENSION OF SERVICES: Fire hydrants meeting the proper standards are currently serving the Annexation Area, at a level of service equal to the Comparable Areas.
-The hydrant rental charge is already being paid by the City to the Utilities Department.
+The hydrant rental charge for these hydrants is presently paid for by the Civil City, and no additional rental charge will be incurred.